isomerpages/moe-meridiansec/index.md

       image: /images/2024_MSS_Open_House_for_P6.jpg
       button: FIND OUT MORE
   - infopic:
+      title: Full Subject-Based Banding (Full SBB)
+      description: Meridian Secondary School will be embarking on a Full Subject-Based Banding for our Secondary 1 students from 2023.
+      button: Find out more
+      url: student-information/full-sbb/
+      image: /images/Homepage and Logos/teacher and students.jpg
+      alt: FSBB Poster
+  - infopic:
       title: Meridian Making Waves
       id: infopic
       description: Click below to find out more about our Meridians who have been